-After studying mechanical engineering at the University of Notre Dame, Scott joined the US Army as an Engineer Officer.
-Scott worked in a variety of roles during four years of active service, including platoon leader, executive officer, and project manager.
+After college, Scott joined the US Army as an Engineer Officer, working in a variety of roles including platoon leader, executive officer, and project manager.
 During a deployment to southwest Afghanistan in 2013, Scott observed how energy and water scarcity created both challenges and opportunities for the fledgling Afghan democracy.
-Upon leaving active service, and having already caught the "energy bug," Scott landed at the Webber Energy Group to study energy and water linkages in urban settings.
+Upon leaving active service, and having already caught the "energy bug," Scott landed at the Webber Energy Group to study urban energy and systems.

 Some of his military education includes Ranger School, Airborne School, Pathfinder School, and Jumpmaster School.
-He is a Senior Rated Jumpmaster, and is currently concluding a stint in the Texas Army National Guard.
-Other than research, his favorite hobbies are squash, spikeball, podcasts, endurance running, kombucha brewing, and beer tasting.
+He is a Senior Rated Jumpmaster and recently concluded a stint with the Texas Army National Guard.
+Other than research, his favorite hobbies are squash, podcasts, marathons and kombucha brewing.

 B.S., Mechanical Engineering, Magna Cum Laude, The University of Notre Dame, 2010